 🎬🤖Viewing ROOM🎬🤖

 ExpressiveAI contains many projects that were made using what we would now call “primitive” AI, but we want to make some more room for newer media that exemplify ways of how AI can push creative boundaries and expand our cinematic imaginary.
 Below is Marina’s curated list-in-progress of relatively recent genAI videos that not only utilize AI in visually compelling ways, but also aptly use AI to make a statement.
-These videos are not “AI for AI’s sake” (the new and simplified “art for art’s sake” ?!?) and illustrate the ways in which a familiarity with film history and cinematic traditions, coupled with an inquisitive and critical mind, can produce new modes of human-AI co-creation that push the boundaries of what is possible.
+These videos are not “AI for AI’s sake” (the new and simplified “art for art’s sake” ?!?) and illustrate the ways in which a familiarity with film history and cinematic arts traditions, coupled with an inquisitive and critical mind, can produce new modes of human-AI co-creation that push the boundaries of what is possible.
 We prioritize substance over aesthetics for the selection of these AI videos, though they are definitely also cinematically impressive.
+Our overall goal is to spotlight the independent and experimental works of artists from around the world, many of which adhere to the low budget studio-less system that AI tools make possible — a model that harkens back to early Web 2.0 DIY amateur home web-filmmaking that gave us incredible low budget gems such as Tarnation (Jonathan Caouette, 2003) and ushered a whole new era of independent cinema.

 Eventually, this page will turn into a drop-down menu where we invite guest curators to share and premiere their favorite AI creations – stay tuned!